 The Jewish Yoga Network began life 20 years in the UK as Yoga Mosaic.
 Founded by Estelle Eugene at Yakar in London, it has expanded Internationally as a resource for both teachers and students.
 We aim to provide a wealth of information via our website for everybody who is enthusiastic for the profound worlds of Jewish wisdom, yoga and meditation.
 Please explore and contribute to our community.

-MARCUS J FREED is president of the Jewish Yoga Network and author of The Kosher Sutras – the Jewish Way in Yoga & Meditation.
+MARCUS J FREED is president of the Jewish Yoga Network and award-winning author of The Kabbalah Sutras: 49 Steps to Enlightenment and The Kosher Sutras – the Jewish Way in Yoga & Meditation.
 Originally from England, he now resides in Los Angeles.
 He is yogi-in-residence for JConnectLA and Jewlicious Festivals and regularly tours to communities around the North America and Europe teaching Jewishly-inspired yoga and performing his one-man Biblical comic plays.
 Visit Marcus’s website www.marcusjfreed.com and www.bibliyoga.com , and sign up to receive regular teachings.

 The steering committee for the Jewish Yoga Network in the USA includes Rabbi Avivah Erlick, Ida Unger, Lisa Grossman, and Zack Lodmer.
 Our US network was originally pioneered by Reisha Golden, who did a huge amount of work for the ‘Yoga Mosaic’ website before the relaunch, and we are hugely grateful to Reisha’s work.

 Join the new Facebook group: Jewish Yoga Network.
 We look forward to expanding the network.
 Please invite your friends, teachers and fellow classmates.